 Join Leroy Barber as he welcomes back Dr. Robyn and first-time guest Rev. Anna of the Active Theology Project.
 The Activist Theology Project is a collaborative team passionate about our commitment to the ethics and politics of en conjunto (togetherness).
 We are public theologians, justice advocates, and strategy-minded people situated in the hybrid space of the church, social change, and the academy.
 We are a multiplicity of humans who have engaged one another to bridge radical differences.

+The SITUP Podcast is proud to have Melvin Bray back to talk SW ATL with us!
 Melvin Bray (melvinbray.com) is an Emmy® award-winning storyteller, social entrepreneur, and author who lives and gardens with his wife, three kids, and two dogs in southwest Atlanta, GA.
 Melvin is a student of how societal myths aid or block desired political outcomes.
 As such, he authored BETTER: Waking Up to Who We Could Be to demonstrate how our sacred narratives can either promote or subvert a beloved community.
 He is also coordinating author of The Stories in Which We Find Ourselves, online reimaginings of the biblical narrative that make faith something children and youth have reason to care about.
 As a social entrepreneur, Melvin works to help communities of goodwill find better stories and scripts–better ways of thinking and doing–that move them toward equity, diversity, and inclusion (collabyrinthconsulting.com).

+Co-Founder of The Good Hair Store.
+Kiyomi Rollins is dedicated to loving on every coil while empowering the natural hair and skincare community to embrace the goodness of their kinks and skin.
 From its humble beginnings at a mall kiosk back in 2008 and a handful of locations since, The Good Hair Shop has grown exponentially while still keeping its heart.
 From the moment you walk into the shop, your natural hair and skin are celebrated and loved upon.
 Every kink, coil, loc, teeny-weeny afro, or bald head is cherished because here, “everybody has good hair.”
 We are a missioned-principled company that believes in educating and empowering our customers about exceptional hair and skincare that is also environmentally sustainable.
 Our shop is a safe place, a sacred space, and a judgment-free zone.
 The Afrocentric artwork on the walls, the music playing in the background, and the images we play on the screen all work in sync to make you feel as cared for as your skin and curls will.

 While doing our event in Canton Ohio we got the chance to meet Tonya Rogers and JT Huffer-Corn.
 The two community organizers have done some pretty inovative things to help drive out the vote in Stark County Ohio.